usnistgov/OSCAL/docs/content/home.md

 hero:
   image: /assets/img/automation-hero.png
   callout:
-     alt: "F.A.S.T."
+     text: Automated
-     text: Assessment
+     alt: Control-Based Assessment
   button:
-    href: /community/
-    text: Get Involved
-  link:
-    text: Learn more about OSCAL
     href: /learnmore/
-  content: "Fast, Accurate, Scalable, Traceable: Documentary Foundations for Systems Security"

-tagline: Automating Security Assessment & Continuous Monitoring
+    text: Learn More
+  content: Harnessing control information to improve system security

+tagline: Supporting<br/>Control-Based<br/>Risk Management<br/>with<br/>Standardized Formats

 intro: |
-  NIST is developing the Open Security Controls Assessment Language (OSCAL): a set of models expressed in standard notations (XML, JSON), offering machine-readable representations of information pertaining to the publication, implementation, and assessment of security and privacy controls.
-By promoting transparency and interoperability along with rigorous validation of data in context, OSCAL formats provide a foundation for automation and machine assistance of many tasks and activities related to systems security.
+  NIST, in collaboration with industry, is developing the Open Security Controls Assessment Language (OSCAL).
+OSCAL is a set of formats expressed in XML, JSON, and YAML.
+These formats provide machine-readable representations of control catalogs, control baselines, system security plans, and assessment plans and results.

-  OSCAL is being developed through a collaborative approach with the public.
-It is designed to improve system security planning, assessment, and monitoring, with a technology that is both user- and developer-friendly.

-  The [OSCAL GitHub repository](https://github.com/usnistgov/OSCAL) holds the current OSCAL schemas, examples, documentation source files, and other resources.
-  They are free to inspect, experiment with and use.
-Our [Resources page](resources/) has links to off-site projects and toolkits relating to OSCAL.
-The NIST team welcomes public contributions to this project; if you are interested, please [contact us](contact/) to get started.
+  OSCAL allows organizations to:
+  - Easily access control information from security and privacy control catalogs
+  - Establish and share machine-readable control baselines
+  - Maintain and share actionable, up-to-date information about how controls are implemented in their systems
+  - Monitor and assess system control implementation effectiveness

+  If you are new to the OSCAL project, we provide [learning material](learnmore/) on the project.

 graphics:
   - image: